scallyw4g/poof/README.md

 (14k if you count debug printing code) and makes use of every documented feature.
 [Bonsai](https://github.com/jjbandit/bonsai) relies on `poof` to generate ~15k LoC (>30k including DebugPrint).

-At the moment, error messages are sometimes misleading or missing.
-Generally, UX is reasonable in some places, and highly questionable in others.

-That said, helpful error reporting is a primary concern for `poof`.
-I've put a large amount of effort into writing a system that makes error reporting easy for the language and helpful for the user.
-Taking the error reporting system and putting it to use at the language level is the final step.
-The C parser uses the error reporting system extensively, and it works great.

 ## Roadmap to 0.1.0-alpha